AvaloniaUI/avalonia-docs/docs/basics/data/data-binding/index.md

 <TextBlock Text="{Binding StatusMessage}" />
 ```

-Binding is used with the MVVM architectural pattern, and this is one of the principle ways of programming with Avalonia UI.&#x20;
+Binding is used with the MVVM architectural pattern, and this is one of the principle ways of programming with Avalonia UI.

 :::info
-For more information about how to use the MVVM Pattern with Avalonia, see the concept page [here](../../../concepts/the-mvvm-pattern).&#x20;
+For more information about how to use the MVVM Pattern with Avalonia, see the concept page [here](../../../concepts/the-mvvm-pattern).
 :::

 :::info